Dear Mr. Electrician: How do I add an electrical outlet from the existing wall switch wiring?

 The images below depict the installation of two electrical receptacle outlets that derive their power from an existing switch.
 One of the new outlets is switched while the other electrical outlet is always live.

-An existing wall switch with a bare wall below it waiting for a new outlet to be installed.
-The space below and to the right is where the client wanted new outlets installed.
+The above photo depicts an existing wall switch with a bare wall below it waiting for a new outlet to be installed.
+The wall space below and to the right is where the client wanted new outlets installed.
 The client preferred that the access hole I needed to cut be located down low so it would be hidden by furniture.

 I cut the access hole by holding the compass saw at an angle so I could easily reuse the cutout piece for patching the hole.

-I used my angle drill with an auger drill bit to drill a hole in the center of the wood stud.
+I used my angle drill with an a short auger drill bit to drill a hole in the center of the wood stud inside the wall.

 A 14/3 Romex cable was installed from the switch box to the new outlet box location.
 By using the three-conductor cable, I was able to make one outlet live at all times and the other outlet controlled by a new wall switch.